 Instead of choosing a traditional major, Interdisciplinary Studies students select a concentration and a minor, which combine to become the equivalent of a single major.
 This allows for over 160 possible degree combinations, such as:

-The†faculty of Nevada State College invites all students to explore the possibilities the Interdisciplinary Studies degree offers.
-For examples of what our graduates have done with their ISC degrees, please see our featured graduates page.†For more information, please contact:
+I invite you to explore the possibilities the Interdisciplinary Studies degree offers.
+For examples of what our graduates have done with their ISC degrees, please see our featured graduates page.
+For more information, please contact:

 Gregory Robinson, PhD

 According to the National Association of Colleges and Employers, the top six skills/qualities that employers look for in ideal candidate are:

 An interdisciplinary degree is ideal for developing these broad skill sets.
 As you progress, you will see that even disparate areas of study have similarities.
 You will begin to synthesize new ideas and make creative connections.
 To help you understand how to study across disciplines, you will take two Interdisciplinary Studies classes.
 The first will examine interdisciplinary studies as a concept and the final capstone course will allow you to create a unique project that demonstrates your understanding of your selected disciplines.